gergo-/missed-optimizations/README.md

 }
 ```

-The first function returns `q`, the others return 0, 4, and 5, respectively.
+The first function always returns `q`, the others always return 0, 4, and 5,
-Clang evaluates at least one division or modulo operation in each case.
+respectively.
+Clang evaluates at least one division or modulo operation in
+each case.

 (I have a *lot* more examples like this, but this list is boring enough as
 it is.)